 Essential Cooking & Hydration Gear

-- BioLite CampStove 2+ (£149.99): Wood-to-electricity stove, USB charging for off-grid, top eco pick for 2026 camping, scored highest in energy efficiency field tests.
+BioLite CampStove 2+ (£149.99): Wood-to-electricity stove, USB charging for off-grid, top eco pick for 2026 camping, scored highest in energy efficiency field tests.
+Shop Now

 Advanced Navigation, Safety, and Smart Devices

-- Suunto Vertical GPS Adventure Watch (£529): Offline maps, barometric altimeter, solar charging, multi-sport, precise tracking, outstanding battery in stress tests (avg. >50hr real use).
+Suunto Vertical GPS Adventure Watch (£529): Offline maps, barometric altimeter, solar charging, multi-sport, precise tracking, outstanding battery in stress tests (avg. >50hr real use).
+Product link

 Multi-Purpose Tools and Accessories